he1nh/openshift-prometheus/README.md

 oc run prometheus --image=prom/prometheus:v1.4.1 --port=9090 --expose -l app=prometheus
 ```

-The prometheus binary in above pod will fail to start because it is assuming root rights..
-Allow all pods within the monitoring project
+The prometheus server will fail to start because it is assuming it is running under the root account.
+To allow all pods within the monitoring project to be run under any user account (including root) perform below command.
-to be started as root.
-By adding the default user to the anyuid security context constraint.
-And bring it into effect by redeploying the pod.
+Which will add the default user to the anyuid security context constraint.

 ```code
 oc login -u system:admin